• Skip to primary navigation

 Can I freeze the patties?

-Yes you can.
-Once completely cooled, store in an airtight container for up to a month.
-Let it thaw in the refrigerator for a day before reheating in a skillet, or use an oven or toaster oven to warm all the way through from frozen.
+Yes!
+In fact, I love doing this so I have them ready all summer long.
+Once cooked and completely cooled, store in an airtight container for up to one month.
+Let the burger thaw in the refrigerator for a day before reheating in a skillet, or use an oven or toaster oven to warm all the way through from frozen.

 Print